 2.4.
-Skill lab pedagogy in Mathematics teaching
+Mathematics teaching skills laboratory

 Mathematics is a practical subject in which student teachers can learn and explore various mathematical concepts and how to teach them using a variety of practical activities and materials.
 The skill lab in teaching practices can be done through the Teaching Resources Center existing in TTCs.
 The use of skills Laboratory in Mathematics teaching helps to integrate pedagogical theory and practical work in mathematics teaching and learning where student teachers develop competences for teaching and apply acquired skills at school level before going to teach learners.